Debbieliang9/torchMojiBot/slack/README.md

 <img src="https://github.com/cw75/torchMojiBot/blob/master/images/slack-sub.png" alt="drawing" width="650"/>

-You've now successfully deployed an AI-powered emoji bot, congradulations!
+You've now successfully deployed an AI-powered emoji bot to Slack, congradulations!
 See [here](https://github.com/cw75/torchMojiBot) for how to test the bot via direct messaging or adding the bot to channels.
 Have fun!